Choose a tab above to find words that begin with that letter.

 Example: The term stinger was popularized by Tiger Woods.

-(also "stick it, stiff") a shot that stops close to the hole
+(also "stoney, stiff" or to "stick it") a shot that stops close to the hole

-Example: I just knew she was going to hit it stoney/knock it stiff/stick it.
+Example: I just knew she was going to hit it stony/knock it stiff/stick it.

 stop the bleeding